OwenDa/portfolio-1/README.md

 2. Encounter visual elements that create a satisfying a positive emotional reaction.
 3. Learn about sighthound breeds in manageable, bite-size chunks without being overwhelmed.
 4. Have access to the important information that best determines whether a given dog breed is a suitable pet for me.
-5. Find links to further resources where I can take the next steps in information gathering and adoption.
+5. Find links and contact details for further resources where I can take the next steps in information gathering and adoption.
 6. Have access to social media profiles that I can "Like", "Follow" and/or share to show my support.
 7. Sign up to a newsletter that offers me further information on the subject of adoption or pet ownership.
+8. Navigate the site with ease, regardless of whether I use assistive technology or not, or need to have my device in dark mode.
+9. Easily contact the site owner if I have any questions or queries.

 **As a returning user, I want to...**
 1. Show my support of the site's goals by liking, following and/or sharing social media profiles.
 2. Quickly rediscover shelter details that I might like to follow-up on, having thought over the information on the site.
+3. Quickly and easily establish contact with a shelter.
-3. Sign up to a newsletter that will provide me with ongoing information about pet adoption and ownership.
+4. Sign up to a newsletter that will provide me with ongoing information about pet adoption and ownership.

 ## Tech Stack
 1. Languages